SAR650984 in Combination With Carfilzomib for Treatment of Relapsed or Refractory Multiple Myeloma

 - Prior radiation therapy or chemotherapy within 2 weeks or major surgical procedure within 4 weeks of the first dose of study treatment.

-Known active infection requiring parenteral or oral anti-infective treatment, once a patient has completed antibiotics and symptoms of infection have resolved to
+- Known active infection requiring parenteral or oral anti-infective treatment, once a patient has completed antibiotics and symptoms of infection have resolved to <Grade 2,they are then considered eligible from an infection standpoint.

 - Serious psychiatric illness, active alcoholism, or drug addiction that may hinder or confuse follow-up evaluation.